Our failures and flaws help us to grow and learn. Through them we find out what works and what doesn’t.

 For anyone unfamiliar with the term Growth Mindset this is the principal at the root of developing a healthy relationship to our mistakes; understanding that mistakes are part of learning and growing and that children (and adults) shouldn’t view mistakes as a reason to stop or give up.
 It’s the mindset we all strive to cultivate in our children, the mindset they need to thrive in their adult future.
 Yes, they may do Growth Mindset work at school – depending on how forward thinking their school is – but we all know the positive power an idolised dance teacher can have on their students!
 The impact we can have on our students is often greater than other adults of authority in their lives, and we can step into this role in even greater ways than we sometimes realise.

-A grow mindset can be encouraged at every opportunity throughout a child’s day, including their dance classes with you, and particularly so – we’ve come to realise – if varied creative exercises can be incorporated into your sessions that allow them to explore imagination and creativity as well as learn technique.
+A growth mindset can be encouraged at every opportunity throughout a child’s day, including their dance classes with you, and particularly so – we’ve come to realise – if varied creative exercises can be incorporated into your sessions that allow them to explore imagination and creativity as well as learn technique.
 And we’re not just talking about tiddlers!
 We mean for children of all ages, particularly as they move into school years where they need to show more maturity.
 This is often where imagination and confidence begins to become inhibited and other social factors creep in.
-Groove Child aims to help you STOP this happening!!!
-And help children keep the same level of creativity they had in dance as they did when they were young and without inhibition.
+Groove Child® aims to help you to help children keep the same level of creativity they had in dance as they did when they were young and without inhibition.

 Through developing the ethos and principals of the syllabus we recognise the importance of encouraging a growth mindset as an important factor to raising their self-belief and confidence.